UWC2-PYTHON/ProgrammingInPython/source/exercises/packaging/package_lab.rst

     sample_text_file.txt: an example file you can use to try it out.

-Your mission is to put all these files in an package hierarchy, and then write a simple ``setup.py`` file that will build and install it as a package.
+Your mission is to put all these files in an package hierarchy, and then write a simple ``pyproject.toml`` file that will build and install it as a package.